 - Carry out financial transactions

 Financial clerks give administrative and clerical support in financial settings.
-Their specific job duties vary by specialty and by setting.
+Their specific job duties vary by specialization and by setting.

 Payroll and timekeeping clerks compile and post employee time and payroll data.
 They verify and record attendance, hours worked, and pay adjustments.
 They ensure that employees are paid on time and that their paychecks are accurate.

-Brokerage clerks help with tasks about securities such as stocks, bonds, commodities, and other kinds of investments.
+Brokerage clerks help with tasks associated with securities such as stocks, bonds, commodities, and other kinds of investments.
 Their duties include writing orders for stock purchases and sales, computing transfer taxes, verifying stock transactions, accepting and delivering securities, distributing dividends, and keeping records of daily transactions and holdings.